oussamahamdaoui/forgJs/README.md

 # How to contribute

-Thank you everyone for contributing to make this code better, if you have suggestions or ideas to improve the code please feel free to leave a comment here #29.
+Thank you for contributing to make this code better, if you have suggestions or ideas how to improve the code please feel free to leave a comment here.
 Rules:

-### 1 Please use this template which will help developers to test and better understand your request
+### 1. Please use this template which will help developers to test and better understand your request

 ```javascript
 const someRule= new Rule({